 The plums were ripe for harvest.
 They could be seen everywhere on the trees.

 We originally planned to bring our harvest back to our Airbnb apartment before trying them but the sight of these plums tempted us so much that we gave in.
-Look at how juicy it is!

 The owner brought us to sight apple trees.
 We came at the right time as the green apples were ripe for harvest as well.